 The decision to defer or decline to investigate is based on:

 Allegations are addressed either through mediation or investigation.
 An allegation may only be mediated with the consent of the complainant and the lawyer.
 The mediator will be either a representative of the Law Society or a neutral third party.
 If the allegation is resolved through mediation and the mediator confirms the resolution to the Law Society, the file is closed.
 Allegations which are not successfully mediated are referred to the Complaints Authorization Committee, a statutory committee comprised of two lawyers and a public representative (all of whom are Benchers of the Law Society).

-Investigations are conducted through the Director of Legal Responsibility’s office.
+Investigations are conducted through the Director of Professional Responsibility’s office.
 The letter of complaint is forwarded to the lawyer for a response.
 The Law Society Rules require the lawyer to respond and cooperate with the investigation.
 The lawyer’s response may be provided to the complainant with a request for further comment or information.

 The Complaints Authorization Committee reviews the allegation to determine whether there are reasonable grounds to believe that the lawyer has engaged in conduct deserving of sanction.
 If the answer is no, then the Complaints Authorization Committee will dismiss the allegation.
 A complainant whose allegation is dismissed by the Complaints Authorization Committee, may file a notice of appeal, within 30 days, with the Registrar of the Supreme Court.

 When the Complaints Authorization Committee’s opinion is that there are reasonable grounds to believe that the lawyer has engaged in conduct deserving of sanction, there are two results:

 Counsel is advice.
 Caution is a warning.
 Both are intended to assist the lawyer in his or her future conduct.
 A finding of guilt has not been made against the lawyer because a finding of guilt can only be made following a Hearing.